All Saints Church, Segenhoe: History

 The church was most likely built after the Norman Conquest of 1066.
 The Domesday Book in 1086 records that Walter, Brother of Sihere held land in Segenhoe, but no church building is mentioned.
 Segenhoe first appears in the written record in 1189 when the advowson was granted to Dunstable Priory.

 The historic manor of Segenhoe which dates from 18th century is still in existence to the east of the church along with the 19th century buildings of Manor Farm.

 As the current village of nearby Ridgmont expanded, the importance of Segenhoe declined.
 A new, larger church was built in Ridgmont in 1855, and the old church was turned into a mortuary chapel.
 The church later fell into disrepair and was abandoned.
 As the new church in Rigmont has no graveyard, the old graveyard at Segenhoe continues to be used in the community.

 The building is designated a scheduled Ancient Monument.
-The church is managed by the Bedfordshire County Council.
+The church is managed by the Central Bedfordshire Council.